-Buying life insurance is an important part of your financial planning and ensures your loved ones can continue their lives without you when you’re gone.
+Buying life insurance is an important part of your financial planning and helps ensure your loved ones can continue their lives without you when you’re gone.
 When choosing which insurance to purchase, it’s important to consider permanent life insurance policies.
 There are many types of permanent life insurance, each with unique features that can be challenging to understand.
 In addition, there are several important questions you need to ask your agent to help you choose the best option.
-We’re sharing our insights about permanent life insurance to help you make the best decision for you and your loved ones.
+We’re sharing our insights about permanent life insurance to help you make the best decision for yourself and your loved ones.

 Permanent life insurance is the general term for life insurance policies that do not expire.